natpra/F-Test-and-ANOVA-Analysis-of-Variance/README.md

 - `1wayAnova.ipynb`: Jupyter Notebook containing code for manually calculating One Way ANOVA using mathematical formulas.
 - `2wayAnova.ipynb`: Jupyter Notebook containing code for manually calculating Two Way ANOVA using mathematical formulas.
+- `1waydata.csv`: Sample dataset used for One Way ANOVA analysis.
-- `data.csv`: Sample dataset used for ANOVA analysis.
+- `2waydata.csv`: Sample dataset used for Two Way ANOVA analysis.
 - `README.md`: This file.

+Note: .csv files have been added for convenience, they are not used in code as the files just contain a mathematical to code explainations.

 ## Understanding ANOVA